 - Experiences in the cockpit of planes.
 Being an aviation enthusiast, I enjoyed visiting cockpits.
 First place goes to Cathay Pacific again, as I was invited to sit in the cockpit during another flight from Amsterdam to Hong Kong, for about an hour.
 This was in 1999 so I was 15 and it was early in the morning when the sun was just rising.
 We were flying above some mountain ranges in Asia and I just remember it being so extremely beautiful and that these pilots are so lucky to be flying planes, seeing these views and being paid for it too!
 They just let me sit there until right before landing.
 I asked if I really had to go back and unfortunately the answer was ‘yes’.
 But I left with a big thank you and a big smile.

 - More experiences in a cockpit.
-During my backpacking trip in 2008, I was offered two free flights with a South African small jet airline – one of which was in the cockpit.
+During my backpacking trip in 2008, I was offered two free flights with a general aviation company in Botswana – one of which was in the cockpit.

 You can read more about it here and here!